-Exposure to Credit risk on FVTOCI securities
+Exposure to Credit risk on FVTOCI securities and FVTPL digital assets

 The Group assesses whether financial instruments have experienced a significance increase in credit risk since initial recognition.
-When determining whether the risk of default on a financial instrument has increased significantly, the Group considers reasonable and supportable information that is relevant and available without undue cost or effort.
-This includes both quantitative and qualitative information and analysis, based on the shareholder's historical experience and due diligence and KYC procedures affected on the investee companies.
+When determining whether the risk of default on a financial instrument or a digital asset has increased significantly, the Group considers reasonable and supportable information that is relevant and available without undue cost or effort.
+This includes both quantitative and qualitative information and analysis, based on the consultants' historical experience in relation to digital assets and shareholder's historical experience and due diligence and KYC procedures affected on the investee companies.
 The objective of the assessment is to identify whether a significant increase in credit risk has occurred for an exposure by comparing: